HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/mng_portlets_apps_widgets/managing_iwidgets/csa2r_cfgtsk_regwidgdef.md

      -DPortalAdminPwd=wpsadmin -DWasPassword=wpsadmin
 ```

-!!!remember
-    Do not forget the leading slash "/" in your iWidget definition URL.
+**Remember:** Do not forget the leading slash "/" in your iWidget definition URL.

 ## Registering an iWidget hosted on an external server

 If you use an iWidget definition URL that points to a server different from your portal server, you need to make sure that your current AJAX proxy configuration allows accessing this server.
 For details about this refer to the topics about AJAX proxy Configuration.
-One way of configuring this is to make sure that the URL to the iWidget definition XML file is mapped to the default_policy dynamic policy in the global AJAX proxy configuration file.
-You can map a given URL, for example `http://server_name:port_number/someWidget/someWidget/someWidget.xml`, to that policy by adding a custom property such as the following to the WP ConfigService Resource Environment Provider in the WebSphere Application Server administrative console:
+One way of configuring this is to make sure that the URL to the iWidget definition XML file is mapped to the default\_policy dynamic policy in the global AJAX proxy configuration file.
+You can map a given URL, for example `http://server\_name:port\_number/someWidget/someWidget/someWidget.xml`, to that policy by adding a custom property such as the following to the WP ConfigService Resource Environment Provider in the WebSphere Application Server administrative console:

 ```
 wp.proxy.config.urlreplacement.default_policy.someID=http://some.server.com:10039/*